qiandongyq/walmart-cookie-toolkit/README.md

 - LP decode with nice format
 - Delete all cookies
 - Export cookie strings (used for quickly create a cart in Safari)
-- Export all custom profile, slots, cookies and setting to a file
+- Export all custom profiles, slots, cookies and settings to a file
-- Import all custom profile, slots, cookies and setting from a file
+- Import all custom profiles, slots, cookies and settings from a file

 <img width="500" src="doc/qol-features.png" alt="qol-features">